-Watch this video to understand why the citizens are upset about the recent zoning changes.
+(Originally posted October, 2007, Updated March 25, 2012) Watch this video to understand why the citizens were upset about the recent zoning changes.

-A new lawsuit was filed on 8/20/08 to reverse the zoning that makes one third of Crystal City industrial.
+(Originally posted October, 2008, Updated March 25, 2012) A lawsuit was filed on 8/20/08 to reverse the zoning that makes one third of Crystal City

-Rumors abound about the future of the Crystal City riverfront.
-The latest is that the Bill Bradley farm is
+Rumors about the future of the Crystal City riverfront were abundant.
+The rumors included that the Bill Bradley farm was

-on the verge of being sold and may be cleared for use as a barge port.
+on the verge of being sold and could be cleared for use as a barge port.

-This new lawsuit is intended to make sure that the rezoning of Crystal City is done properly by letting neighboring
+This new lawsuit was intended to make sure that the rezoning of Crystal City was done properly by letting neighboring

-property owners and the citizens of Crystal City voice their opinions about any changes that may take place.
+property owners and the citizens of Crystal City voice their opinions about any changes that could take place.

-The lawyer representing the plaintiffs is Bob Sweeney, the current city attorney for the city of Arnold that
+The lawyer representing the plaintiffs was Bob Sweeney, the city attorney for the city of Arnold that

-Mr. Sweeney this lawsuit only exists to make sure that the zoning is redone.
-If the zoning is done properly
+Mr. Sweeney this lawsuit only existed to make sure that the zoning is redone.
+If the zoning was done properly

 zoning.
 At that meeting Bob Sweeney and independent attorney and Crystal City resident Joe Cunningham urged